Our Lab Manual

 Information for Prospective Students

 My philosophy….
 I expect my students to value critical interaction and to seek out diverse scientific input.
-I did not get into science to work in isolation, and I expect my students to share a spirit for interaction (e.g., over beers, bourbons, or a cup of coffee, and certainly at a blackboard).
+I did not get into science to work in isolation, and I expect my students to share a spirit for interaction (e.g., over beers, bourbons, or cups of coffee, and certainly at a blackboard and in the field).
 I expect students to attend the departmental seminar as well as other seminars and reading groups.
 I don’t care about grades (they are irrelevant, although there will be some important courses you’ll need to take) — instead I value your growth as a scientist and colleague.
 I challenge my students to combine field, lab, observational, experimental, statistical, and mathematical approaches.
 The combination is far more powerful than any one alone.

 My students are supported by my research grants, their own grants/fellowships, and by teaching assistantships.
-Many of my students have (or had) university fellowships, three held EPA STAR Fellowships, four received NSF Graduate Research Fellowships, two received NSF Dissertation Improvement Grants, three had fellowships from our NSF IGERT grant (QSE3), and all have received a variety of smaller grants (typically <$6,000) from a diversity of sources.
-Overall, they have succeeded in attracting almost a million dollars in research funds and fellowships.
-I expect students to attempt to procure their own funding (grant writing is an important part of their training), based on the development of questions that are “independent” of my own — I never “hand” a student a project, although I expect that their questions will be similar to my own (or else they wouldn’t be working in my lab).
-In some cases, the students may work on the same system as I do.
-But in these cases, they still need to develop a research project in which they can independently develop their ideas (with support, but not too much interference, from me).
-I enjoy interacting and working with my students, and will offer them whatever help that I can (financial and intellectual), but my primary goal is to help them develop into, and succeed as, independent, creative scientists.
+No student will be admitted without financial support.
+Many of my students have (or had) university or federal (e.g., EPA or NSF) fellowships, and all have received a variety of smaller grants (typically <$6,000) from a diversity of sources.
+Overall, they have succeeded in attracting over a million dollars in research funds and fellowships.
+I expect students to attempt to procure their own funding (grant writing is an important part of their training), based on the development of questions that are “independent” of my own — historically, I never “handed” a PhD student a project, although I expected that their questions will be similar to my own (or else they wouldn’t be working in my lab).
+As I shift to mentoring MS students, that approach will change.
+I expect to work more closely with a MS student to develop their research ideas, but even in those cases, I expect the student to lead — it’s important that they are happy with, and curious about, the thesis they complete.
+I enjoy interacting and working with my students, and offer them whatever help that I can (financial and intellectual), but my primary goal is to help them develop into, and succeed as, independent, creative scientists.

 To get a better sense of me, you might want to check out my favorite quotes.